Farm Aid features the best that music has to offer, while remaining true to its ultimate mission.

 Great music, supporting farmers, and strengthening America since 1985

 Willie Nelson, Neil Young and John Mellencamp organized the first Farm Aid concert in 1985 to raise awareness about the loss of family farms and to raise funds to keep farm families on the land.
 Dave Matthews joined the Farm Aid Board of Directors in 2001.
-Farm Aid has raised more than $50 million to promote a strong and resilient family farm system of agriculture.
+Farm Aid has raised $60 million to promote a strong and resilient family farm system of agriculture.
 Farm Aid is a nonprofit organization whose mission is to keep family farmers on the land.

 Learn more about Farm Aid’s work in this video: